Firefighter-AEMT & Firefighter-Paramedic

-- Pass a physical capacity assessment consisting of a 1.5-mile run, max sit-ups, and push-ups in 1 minute, and waist measurement with a minimum composite score of 75 points
+- Annually pass a physical capacity assessment consisting of a 1.5-mile run, max sit-ups, and push-ups in 1 minute, and waist measurement with a minimum composite score of 75 points.

 - Obtain and maintain NWCG qualified (Red Carded) Firefighter type 2*